 9. Chris Petersen, CEO of IMS Inc.

-When an expert’s blog title itself reads ‘Results Count … everything else is conversation’, you know he has some solid advice to give.
-Mr. Petersen talks about the ‘Unstore’, or the idea of a store being more than just a box to sell things in.
+When an expert’s blog title itself reads ‘Results Count … everything else is a conversation’, you know he has some solid advice to give.
+Mr. Petersen talks about the ‘Unstore’, or the idea of a store is more than just a box to sell things in.

 Don’t call yourself a store.
 Do everything that a traditional store would never do.
 Have space for events, turn them into places people gather at.

 In the online context, this could mean having forums and discussion groups for your product.
 If you sell apparel, have a style forum where people throw in their ideas and perhaps create new trends in the process.